Privacy Policy

 Information about the European General Data Protection Regulation (GDPR) can be found here.
 GDPR outlines six rights for individuals in relation to their data.
 If you would like to exercise one of these rights, the actions you can take are listed below.

-We will respond to all requests within 30 days, however it may take longer to fulfill your request.
-If you are unsatisfied with how we handle your request you can contact your local data authority.
+We will respond to all requests within 30 days, however it may take longer to fulfil your request.
+If you are unsatisfied with how we handle your request, you can contact your local data authority.

 How long does CIS keep data?

 Retention periods vary depending on the category of data.
-Our policy is to keep data for as long as necessary to fulfill the originally intended purpose.
+Our policy is to keep data for as long as necessary to fulfil the originally intended purpose.

 Other important information